DXC Technology (NYSE:DXC) Releases FY 2022 Earnings Guidance

 DXC Technology (NYSE:DXC) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $3.450-$3.650 for the period, compared to the Thomson Reuters consensus estimate of $3.560.
 The company issued revenue guidance of $16.60 billion-$16.80 billion, compared to the consensus revenue estimate of $16.74 billion.DXC Technology also updated its FY 2024 guidance to $5.000-$5.250 EPS.

-DXC Technology (NYSE:DXC) last posted its earnings results on Wednesday, August 4th.
-The company reported $0.84 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.75 by $0.09.
-The company had revenue of $4.14 billion during the quarter, compared to analyst estimates of $4.10 billion.
-DXC Technology had a net margin of 1.92% and a return on equity of 14.72%.
-DXC Technology’s revenue for the quarter was down 8.0% on a year-over-year basis.
-During the same period in the prior year, the business posted $0.21 earnings per share.
-On average, analysts predict that DXC Technology will post 3.59 earnings per share for the current year.

-In other news, Director Raul J. Fernandez purchased 1,247 shares of DXC Technology stock in a transaction that occurred on Wednesday, August 11th.
-The stock was bought at an average price of $40.10 per share, with a total value of $50,004.70.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Raul J. Fernandez purchased 1,390 shares of DXC Technology stock in a transaction that occurred on Monday, August 23rd.
-The shares were purchased at an average cost of $35.83 per share, with a total value of $49,803.70.
+In other news, Director Raul J. Fernandez acquired 1,247 shares of DXC Technology stock in a transaction on Wednesday, August 11th.
+The stock was acquired at an average cost of $40.10 per share, with a total value of $50,004.70.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, Director Raul J. Fernandez acquired 1,390 shares of DXC Technology stock in a transaction on Monday, August 23rd.
+The stock was purchased at an average cost of $35.83 per share, with a total value of $49,803.70.
 The disclosure for this purchase can be found here.
-Insiders have purchased 20,804 shares of company stock valued at $814,217 in the last three months.
-0.39% of the stock is owned by insiders.
+Over the last three months, insiders have bought 18,287 shares of company stock valued at $714,216.
+0.39% of the stock is currently owned by insiders.

 About DXC Technology